Review: RIBZ Front Pack

 - I like the heavy duty zippers with widely spaced teeth to grind through dirt, snow, or whatever else gets inside.

-- I like the fact that there are 2 ways to access 2 separate compartments on both sides of the vest.
+- I like the fact that there are two ways to access two separate compartments on both sides of the vest.

 - Velcro in the back makes the whole system adjustable to how many clothes you are wearing.